Cobordism maps on periodic Floer homology induced by elementary Lefschetz fibrations: Introduction and Main results

-and $PFC(X, \omega_X)$ maps others else ECH generators to zero.
-Here $\{a\} $ are refer to critical points of a Morse function $f$ with $\nabla^2 f(a) >0$, $e_a$ is the periodic orbit corresponding to $\{a\}$, and $\{e_i\}_{i=0, 1}$ are the only two degree $1$ periodic orbits of Dehn twist.
-For the precise definition, please refer to section 4.2.
+and $PFC(X, \omega_X)_J$ maps the other ECH generators to zero.
+Here $a$ are critical points of a Morse function $f_S$ with $\nabla^2 f_S(a) >0$.
+Each $e_a$ is the periodic orbit corresponding to $a$, and $\{e_i\}_{i=0, 1}$ are the only two degree $1$ elliptic periodic orbits of the Dehn twist.
+For the precise definition, please refer to Section \ref{section2}.

-\item If $g(F)-1>2Q$, then
+\item If $g(F)-1\ge 2Q$, then

-and maps others generators of $PFH(Y, \omega, Q)$ to zero.
-In this case, $e_0$ and $e_1$ are homologous and $e$ is their homology class. \end{itemize} \end{thm}
+and maps the other generators of $PFH_*(Y, \omega, Q)$ to zero.
+In this case, $e_0$ and $e_1$ are homologous and $e$ is their homology class. \end{itemize} \end{enumerate} \end{thm} It is not difficult to see that the cobordism map $PFH(X, \omega_X)_J$ can split into